 When you use a medical product, you expect it to improve your health and provide the desired results.
 However, many products are not adequately tested and when used for medical purposes, they can end up doing more harm than good.

 The issues with some forms of hernia mesh are considered to be a product defect.
-If you or a loved one was injured when the product was inserted, you need a good lawyer to represent you.
+If you or a loved one was injured when the product was inserted, you should consider contacting a lawyer to see if they can represent you.

 Babin Law, LLC has years of experience dealing with product defect cases in the Columbus, Ohio area.